Inventory Basics - Inventory Management

-To walk you through the process of setting up an inventory system, both in the physical world and in our software, this guide will use a small (fictional) retail business called “Sweet Little Devils Cookies and Candies”.
+To walk you through the process of setting up an inventory system, both in the physical world, and in our software, this guide will use a small (fictional) retail business called “Sweet Little Devils Cookies and Candies”.
 Here’s a recent aerial photo of the business:

-Sweet Little Devils makes and sells cookies, candies, coffee drinks, and other café items.
+Sweet Little Devils makes and sells cookies, candies, coffee drinks, and other cafe items.
 Some items are made from scratch, while others are bought and sold.
-They also ship direct to customers who order products from their website, www.sweetlittledevils.com.
+They also ship direct to customers, who order products from their web site, www.sweetlittledevils.com.
 Unbeknownst to them, their actions are being used in this guide to show the entire world how to set up an effective inventory system.

-Let’s follow along.
+Let’s follow along

 The Elements of a Pretty Good Inventory System